Whitehouse.gov

-whitehouse.gov (also simply known as wh.gov) is the official website of the White House and is managed by the Office of Digital Strategy.
+whitehouse.gov or wh.gov is the official website of the White House and is managed by the Office of Digital Strategy of the White House Office under the Executive Office of the President of the United States.
 It was launched in 1994 by the Clinton administration.
 The content of the website is in the public domain or licensed under Creative Commons Attribution license.

 Content

 The content of the White House website is designed to be an open portfolio for the public to know the current operations of the president during their presidency.
-The website contains information about the president, the vice president, their families, press releases, proclamations, executive orders, and a transcript of speeches by White House officials.
+The website contains information about the president, the vice president, their families, press releases, proclamations, executive orders, and a transcript of speeches by White House officials, though in May 2025, Donald Trump had nearly all of his transcripts from his second presidency removed and replaced by limited video footage after it was revealed that only 20% had been posted.

 The website also provides information about the current issues the president and vice president address (like education, healthcare, etc.), also providing information about the history of the White House building, Air Force One, and Camp David.
-The website also reviews the structure of the federal government of the United States, including details about state and local government, along with voting and elections.
+The website also reviews the structure of the Federal Government of the United States, including details about state and local government, along with voting and elections.

 The website also offers information about getting involved with the White House.
 This includes directions on how to write or call the White House, as well as details about the White House Internship Program and the White House Fellows Program.

 The site also contains information about the current Cabinet of the United States and the Executive Office of the President of the United States.

-Site's difference in each administration
+Site differences in each administration

 After a new administration is sworn in on Inauguration Day, the website is immediately redesigned for the new administration.
 Past administration websites are archived by the National Archives.

-List of prior whitehouse.gov websites: